maybites/TextureSharing/README.md

 3. If available, press the button to install the SpoutGL or syphon-python library via pip.

-4. For NDI locate the downloaded wheel file for your system architecture.
+4. For NDI locate your built wheel file (see requirements).

 5. Press the button to install the NDI library .